ucrcsedept/cs010b/README.md

 ## Part 1: Installation and Configuration

 First, install the correct version of VSCode at [this link](https://code.visualstudio.com/download) for your operating system and processor.
 Once VSCode is installed, we need to install an extension called Remote-SSH.
 This extension will allow you to work on UCR's servers remotely, saving your progress across devices and allowing you to use the software already installed on the server (like the compiler).
-To do this, open VSCode go to the extension tab on the left bar, and search for Remote-SSH.
+To do this, open VSCode and go to the extension tab on the left bar, and search for Remote-SSH.
 Make sure it is the extension that is published by Microsoft, verified with the blue check.

 <p align="center">
     <img src="images/installremotessh.gif" alt="Installing Remote-SSH Extension">